shrutikapoor08/react-coding-interview-questions/README.md

 # React Technical Interview Questions
+Know a question that isn't here?
+Add to the bottom and create a pull request.
+See a question that you have an answer for?
+Add a link to a codesandbox demo.
+Thanks for helping the community!

+## Goals
 Most technical questions are looking to asses:
 1. Ability to call an API and parse JSON.
 2. Ability to handle promises.